-To increase accessibility and represent the diverse communities in Kitsap County, the survey instrument (question-naire) was printed in English, as well as Spanish and Tagalog.
+To increase accessibility and represent the diverse communities in Kitsap County, the online survey was available in English, as well as Spanish and Tagalog.
 Spanish and Tagalog have been identified as the two main languages spoken in Kitsap Transit's service area, in addition to English.
-Riders who needed more time were given a postage paid stamped survey to mail the completed survey to the contractor for data processing.
-The survey was announced on Kitsap Transit routes approximately one week before the survey period.